MERRY CHRISTMAS…but in Hawaii.

 Christmas in Hawaii is a thing you should not miss if you are planning a visit to Hawaii.

 Hawaii has become one of the most popular vacation spots for many people these days, and Christmas in Hawaii is something you would not want to miss if you are visiting the place in December.
-The place has the temperature you want to relax- you may call it the perfect temperature.
+The place has the temperature you want to relax in, you may call it the perfect temperature.

-The rainy season in Hawaii is not much predictable, but December is the month that receives rainfall, the most among the other months.
+The rainy season in Hawaii is not very predictable, but December is the month that receives the most rainfall among the other months.
 But, it’s not much of an issue because the rain falls for about 10 minutes and not more than that.

 December is one of those seasons in Hawaii, which gets a lot of rainfall and many tourists.
-But, this doesn’t mean that it will not cost you much.
-If you travel to Hawaii in December month, you should be prepared for the burden it will put on your pocket.
+But this doesn’t mean that it will not cost you much.
+If you travel to Hawaii in December, you should be prepared for the burden it will put on your pocket.

 The average annual hotel stay may cost you around $250, but when you visit Hawaii during Christmas, this charge may rise to somewhere around $335.
 So be prepared because spending Christmas in Hawaii may trouble your budget.